Representing the Railroad

 Scene On The Morning After The Late Terrible Accident On The Michigan Southern Railroad

-This image from the July 16, 1859 issue of Harper's Weekly depicts a scene on the morning after a terrible train accident on the Michigan Southern railroad.
+This image from the July 16, 1859 issue of Harper's Weekly depicts a scene on the morning after a terrible train accident on the Michigan Southern Railroad.

 • | Illustration